 - Continue to rotate between hot and cold on your own journey

-If you aren’t local to the Williamsburg, Brooklyn area you can also reap the benefits of hydrotherapy at home, by switching frequently between hot and cold water while you shower.
+If you aren’t local to the Williamsburg, Brooklyn area, you can also reap the benefits of hydrotherapy at home by frequently switching between hot and cold water while you shower.

 Detoxing with the new American cuisine

 After detoxifying your body by using the amenities, you’ll be seated to a nourishing, seasonal meal at Bathhouse Kitchen.
 “Our food philosophy is treated with the same intentionality as our space and treatments,” Goodman says.
 “Bathhouse Kitchen serves hyper-seasonal New American plates, and everything on the menu is grain, gluten, and sugar-free.
 Our dishes are crafted to be good for your body and your taste buds.”

 The Chef’s tasting dinner is a culinary experience that will rē-juvenate you this year instead of leaving you exhausted from restaurant hopping.
 Bathhouse Kitchen chef Anthony Sousa continually updates the menu to create modern, seasonal dishes with holistic substance.
 “Think of it as a blissed-out culinary hug prepared in accordance with your dietary preferences,” Goodman explains.
 So if you can’t experience the blissed-out embrace of Bathhouse kitchen in person, nourish yourself from the comfort of home with this recipe by Chef Sousa instead.

 Slice 1 or 2 heirloom tomatoes into ¼-inch rounds with a serrated bread knife,